-Investments at amortised cost represent Government of Kingdom of Bahrain bonds carrying coupon interest of 5.5% (2020: ranging between 4.5% to 5.5%) per annum and having maturity period of 4 years (2020: ranging between 1 year to 5 years).
+Investments at amortised cost represent Government of Kingdom of Bahrain bonds carrying coupon interest of 5.5% (2021: 5.5%) per annum and having maturity period of 3 years (2021: 4 years).

 Investments at amortised cost are denominated in Bahrain Dinars.